Skip to Content

-These are some of my Bandung photos to show you what it’s like living in this city in Indonesia
+From Jarkata to the Hong Community, these are some of my Bandung photos to show you why it’s worth visiting this city in Indonesia.

-Bandung photos.
-I just couldn’t stop taking snaps of people while I was in the city; I was obsessed.
+I just couldn’t stop taking snaps of people of Bandung while I was in the city; I was obsessed.

 Their smiles.
 That’s the first thing I noticed.
 Everyone smiled, everyone laughed, and it was so genuine I couldn’t help but be touched every time I saw it.

-That’s the first thing I noticed among Indonesians, and it was something that never faded in my four weeks travelling through the country.
+It was something I observed all over Indonesia, and it was something that never faded in my four weeks travelling through the country.
+Smile after smile after smile.

 From the locals asking for selfies in Jakarta to the smiling faces of those in Bandung, this was my welcome to Indonesia.